daniel-krammer/smartBreakdown/README.md

 # Smart Breakdown
 Smart Breakdown is a responsive web app that breaks down euro amounts into the fewest possible coins and notes, always using the largest denominations first.
 It features a mode toggle for frontend or backend calculations and visually compares the result with the previous result

+## Prerequisites
+This project requires Java 17+, Node.js 18+ and Maven 3.6+.
+The application uses Angular 14 for the frontend and Jakarta EE 10 for the backend REST API.

 ## Project Structure
 #### frontend --> Angular project
 #### backend --> Java EE project

 ## Frontend
 ### Build the frontend